jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 Classes & Interfaces,

 You should introduce type safety and genericity sooner, in the coding principles.
-Type safety can be implemented as a concept, but assigning a class or interface really doesn't make any sense without it, so you have to introduce it in the articles about classes and interfaces.
+Type safety can be implemented as an aspect, but assigning a class or interface really doesn't make any sense without it, so you have to introduce it in the articles about classes and interfaces.

 A classes fixes the collection of sub objects that exist in it, and the names for those sub-objects.